 In order to maintain these philosophies, the partners approached the business from the perspective that one less job is better than one too many.
 A conscious decision was made to limit the number of projects the company would take on each year, creating a culture where client satisfaction took precedence over rapid growth.

 The new partnership also diversified the company’s client base and opened the business up to other markets including national retail, restaurants and entertainment venues.

 Those guiding philosophies established over two decades ago remain the foundation of Crane’s business model today.

-Crane employs 38 people with offices in suburban Chicago and Phoenix.
+Crane employs almost 50 people with offices in suburban Chicago and Phoenix.
 Many of Crane’s traveling field personnel are based across the country; from Florida to California and parts in between.